mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 The `renderCell` property is a function returning a React node, not a React component.

-If you can to use React hooks inside your renderer, you should wrap them inside a component.
+If you want to use React hooks inside your renderer, you should wrap them inside a component.

 ```tsx
 // ❌ Not valid